 Middlemiss W, Granger DA, Goldberg WA, Nathans L. (2012).
 Asynchrony of mother-infant hypothalamic-pituitary-adrenal axis activity following extinction of infant crying responses induced during the transition to sleep.
 Early Human Development 88: 227-32.

-8. It causes stress and anxiety to the parents
+8. Causes stress and anxiety to the parents

 This might sound like a simple and minor point, but it is an incredibly important one.
 So far we have mostly focused on the impact sleep training has on your baby, but the impact it has on the parents is also a potentially incredibly harmful one.

 The stress and anxiety sleep training practices cause the parents (particularly the birth mother for the biological reasons discussed above) has a huge impact and must be taken into consideration.
-Extinction methods in particular are deeply unpleasant and stressful to inflict upon your household, but even the insidious back-door-sleep-training methods like Sleep Lady Shuffle cause stress by trying to impose strict, often unrealistic regimes and methodologies on young infants and their carers.
+Extinction methods in particular are deeply unpleasant and stressful to inflict upon your household.
+But even the insidious back-door-sleep-training methods like Sleep Lady Shuffle cause stress by trying to impose strict, often unrealistic regimes on young infants and their carers.

 Sleep training can also cause arguments and rifts in once-smitten, loved-up couples who often end up experiencing deep tension and terrible arguments due to their differing opinions on how to approach sleep.
 If it weren’t for sleep training culture and all the various “shoulds” and “should-nots” it tries to impose on babies and their parents, we might actually live in a society where we could trust the mother or other carers of the baby to respond to their child’s needs.
 Ultimately we need to reassure parents that their bundles of joy will reach the point of being able to fall asleep by themselves and sleep through the night when they are biologically and developmentally ready and capable of doing so.